github/docs/content/code-security/secret-scanning/managing-alerts-from-secret-scanning/resolving-alerts.md

 1. In the left sidebar, under "Vulnerability alerts", click **{% data variables.product.prodname_secret_scanning_caps %}**.
 1. From the alert list, click the alert you want to view.
 1. In the alert view for the leaked secret, click **Report leak**.
+1. In order to prevent breaking workflows, consider first rotating the secret, as disclosing it could lead to the secret being revoked.
+If possible, you should also reach out to the token owner to let them know about the leak and coordinate a remediation plan.
 1. Review the information in the dialog box, then click **I understand the consequence, report this secret**.
 1. Once you've reported the secret, you can close the alert.